Vacuum stability, fixed points, and phases of QED$_3$ at large $N_f$: Fermionic theories

 In general, we can solve numerically for the zeros of $\beta_y$ as functions of $\kappa$.
 The results are presented in figure \ref{yfixedpoints}, which shows that there are three families of zeros.
 A first family of fixed points, depicted by the red curve in the figure, has a relevant $\sigma^3$ operator and exists for any value of $\kappa$, interpolating from $(\kappa,y)=(0,0)$ to $(\kappa,y)=(\infty,-\sqrt{2}/24)$.
 Two additional families of fixed points are depicted by the blue and green curve in the figure.
 The operator $\sigma^3$ is irrelevant/relevant there, respectively.
 They exist for every $\kappa \geq \kappa_1 \simeq 0.273$, below which they annihilate and become complex conjugate, and they reach the values $y=0$ and $y=+\sqrt{2}/24$, respectively, for $\kappa\rightarrow\infty$.
 The fixed points on the red curve instead are stable only for $\kappa \lesssim 0.162$.
 The fixed points on the blue curve always lie within the region of vacuum stability.
 Finally, the fixed points on the green curve have a stable vacuum only if $\kappa_1 \lesssim \kappa \lesssim 0.283$.
 For $0.162 \lesssim \kappa \lesssim \kappa_1$ there is a `blind spot' where there is no CFT with a stable vacuum.

-The anomalous dimension of the lowest-lying singlet $\sigma$ at the leading order in $1/N_f$ and to all orders in $\kappa$ is \cite{toappear}
+The anomalous dimension of the lowest-lying singlet $\sigma$ at the leading order in $1/N_f$ and to all orders in $\kappa$ is \cite{DiPietro:2023gzi}

 which does not depend on $y$.
-As already observed in ref.~\cite{DiPietro:2020fya} for the special case of $\kappa=0$, we find that we find that this result is identical to that for the anomalous dimension of $\sigma$ in critical bosonic QED$_3$, see eq.~\eqref{anomalous_dimension_critical}, up to $\mathcal{O}(1/N_f^2)$.
-As a consistency check, in the limit $\kappa\rightarrow \infty$ we indeed recover the anomalous dimension for the Hubbard-Stratonovich field of the $O(2N_f)$ Gross-Neveu model \cite{Gracey:1990wi}, while for $\kappa=0$ we recover the results of refs.~\cite{Benvenuti:2019ujm,Boyack:2018zfx}.
+As already observed in ref.~\cite{DiPietro:2020fya} for the special case of $\kappa=0$, this result is identical to that for the anomalous dimension of $\sigma$ in critical bosonic QED$_3$, see eq.~\eqref{anomalous_dimension_critical}, up to $\mathcal{O}(1/N_f^2)$.
+As a consistency check, in the limit $\kappa\rightarrow \infty$ we indeed recover the anomalous dimension for the HS field of the $O(2N_f)$ Gross-Neveu model \cite{Gracey:1990wi}, while for $\kappa=0$ we recover the results of refs.~\cite{Benvenuti:2019ujm,Boyack:2018zfx}.\footnote{Ref.~\cite{Gracey:1993zn} computed $\gamma_\sigma$ at large $N_f$ as a function of $\kappa$ in the theory with $y=0$.
+We find a disagreement because in the calculation of the 3-point function $\langle\sigma \bar\psi \psi\rangle$ we include the two-loop diagram with the insertion of $\sigma$ in a closed fermion loop, which is connected to the external fermion line by two photon propagators.
+This diagram was discarded in \cite{Gracey:1993zn} because it contains the trace of three gamma matrices and the calculation was performed keeping the dimension of spacetime generic.
+Here we are keeping the dimension fixed to $d=3$ and therefore this trace gives a nonzero contribution.
+We thank J. Gracey for discussions on this point.}